Keyoku

 Heuristic detection of 2–6 step sequences that repeat at least 3 times.

 Mined within each session, counted across sessions, with non-overlapping occurrence counting.
-Sequences need at least one ACTION step, so pure looking-around chains never qualify.
+Sequences need at least one ACTION step.
+Detections route as automation (runnable) or practice (filed as knowledge) — and workflow_capture saves what you just did without waiting for repetition.

 One-command workflows